hamalainenilmari/Big-Data-Platform/assignment-2-894931/reports/Assignment-2-Report.md

 | 1               |  384            | 0.05                   |
 | 2               |  571            | 0.04                   |

 We can see that for the tenant 1 with higher level service agreement, ingestion speed was 33 % faster than the lower level agreement having tenant 2.
+The reason for this is the maximum ingestion interval total data size, which is higher for tenant 1.
 As the input data contained 50 000 rows total, the corresponding ingestion speeds measured by rows are 130 rows/s and 88 rows/s.
 This test environment is rather minimal, but it indicates the impact of the service level agreement to the ingestion speed difference.

-The full log files are *tenant_chicago_1741351815_ingestion.log* and *example_tenant_123_1741351815_ingestion.log*.
+The full log files are:

+* logs/batch/tenant_chicago_1741351815_ingestion.log
+* logs/batch/example_tenant_123_1741351815_ingestion.log*.

 In the second test, we will violate the service level agreement constraints.
 During ingestion, tenant 2 will exceed the maximum input storage of the staging input directory defined to the tenant.
 From the log *tenant_chicago_1741351815_ingestion.log* we can see the error message, which tells that the tenant is breaking the service agreement of maximum staging input directory storage and the ingestion is not started.